 Think creatively around for ways to avoid redundancies.
 These could include:

 - Taking full advantage of government support

 - Alternative work, redeployment or retraining

 - Sabbaticals or unpaid leave

 - Requiring staff to take holiday

 - Reducing the use of agency, temp and casual workers

 - Laying off, if you have the contractual right to do this

 Think ahead creatively

 Seeking agreement from your staff to changes is a positive and helps bring them along with you – that’s good for workplace relations and reduces the risk of expensive claims.
 Things will change and they will improve and you want to be ready to embrace that change.
-Contact [email protected] or our Employment team who can help answer your questions.
+Contact our employment team who can help answer your questions.